dylanrylee/dylanrylee/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hi, I'm Dylan!
-<p style="font-family: 'Caveat'">Hi, I'm Dylan</p>

-I'm a Computer Science student @ UCalgary who is passionate about system design, machine learning, software dev, cybersecurity, and cloud.
+I'm a Computer Science Co-op student @ UCalgary who is passionate about system design, machine learning, software dev, cybersecurity, and cloud.
 Experienced with Python, Java, TypeScript, TensorFlow, NumPy, SQL/NoSQL, and AWS.
-I am eager to keep growing, and hone my skills as I hope to one day be at the forefront of the tech industry.
+I like to play the guitar, reading comic books / mangas, and listening to music.
 Feel free to connect with me and message!

 ---